Makihataima-Ken/StudentApi/README.md

 ## How To Install
 1. clone the repo
 2. install Django
-3. run the server 'python manage.py runserver'
+3. run the server `python manage.py runserver`
-4. go in your browser to 'http://127.0.0.1:8000/get/students'
+4. go in your browser to `http://127.0.0.1:8000/get/students`

 ## Endpoint